alexol26/python_base_template_project/README.md

 # python_base_template_project
-Base template for python projects.
+This is the base template for python projects.
 Already set: Logs, Cli arguments and ini configs